Abdullah Haron: Death

 Haron was arrested shortly after his return to Cape Town when he was summoned to the Security Branch office at the Caledon Square Police Station (now Cape Town Central Police Station) on 28 May 1969.
 He was detained by police Special Branch member Spyker van Wyk and held in solitary confinement for 123 days, with daily interrogations about his involvement in the struggle.
 During this period United Party MP Catherine Taylor issued an official request for information into the reason for Haron's detention.
 The Minister of police stated that giving such information "was not in the public interest".

 In the morning of 27 September 1969 he died.
 The official government inquest, revealing that he had sustained two broken ribs and 27 bruises, into his death ruled that he died from falling down a flight of stairs.
 Haron's family and attorney argued that he had "died as a result of a heart attack which was triggered off by trauma".

 On 29 September, his funeral was attended by 40,000 mourners, with his coffin carried about 10 km to its final resting place in the Muslim cemetery in Mowbray.
 On the night of his funeral, the most destructive earthquake in the recorded history of South Africa struck, with its epicentre at Tulbagh in the Western Cape.

 Aftermath, legacy and significance

 Haron was the first cleric of any faith to die in custody under the apartheid regime.
 On 6 October 1969, Haron was the first Muslim commemorated in St Paul's Cathedral in London.
 His friend, Canon John Collins, spoke of him as a martyr.

 Haron was posthumously awarded the Order of Luthuli in Gold in 2014 for his "exceptional contribution to raising awareness of political injustices".

 After his 93-year-old widow, Galiema, died on the 50th anniversary of her husband's funeral on 29 September 2019, the imam's family demanded a fresh inquest into the cause of his death.

 Visual artist Haroon Gunn-Salie has created several works as memorials to Haron, including the 2019 installation "Crying for Justice" in the grounds of the Castle of Good Hope, symbolising 118 unmarked graves, one for each person who died in detention during apartheid years.

+Western Cape High Court Judge Daniel Thulare on 9 October 2023 handed down his judgment in the reopened inquest into Haron’s death.
+Judge Thulare said, “The Security Branch of the South African Police are held responsible for the acts and omissions leading directly to the death of Imam Abdullah Haron.”

+A documentary about Haron's final years, The Imam and I, was created by his grandson, Khalid Shamis in 2011.